Home

 Mutual Consent and Waiver

 Both employer and employee can mutually agree to waive the notice period.
-However, this waiver must be in writing.
+However, this waiver must be in formal writing.

 Additional Considerations